DominiquePaul/DSCS2020/Lecture 7/readme.md

     1. Launching a server
     1. Connecting to your server
     1. Running a naked Flask app on a bare server (not recommended)
-    1. Ex.
-1: Run a basic flask app on a server
     1. Firewalls and networking
+    1. Exercise 2: Run a basic flask app on a server
     1. Managing pip packages and virtual environments
-    1. Running a Flask App on a server with docker
-1. Networking and Security
 1. Connecting to your server from your desktop
-        1. via ssh
+    1. Connecting via ssh
-        1. via gcloud
-        1. Copying files to your server
+    1. Copying files to your server via scp
-1. Google App Engine
-    1. Overview
-    1. Testing load compared
 1. Guest Lecture Humberto